 Type 2 Diabetes

-The symptoms are similar in Type 2 diabetes, but they may appear for quite some time before diagnosis.
 Some people may notice a darkening of the skin, often exhibited in the neck, knees or armpits.
 This darkening is Anthacosis Nigricans.

-Type 2 can be controlled by exercise, weight loss, and dietary and lifestyle changes.
+Type 2 diabetes can be controlled by exercise, weight loss, and dietary and lifestyle changes.
 Syndrome X typically occurs by excess consumption of refined carbohydrates.
 This leads to weight gain and causes the cells to be less sensitive to insulin.